jefersonmsantos/football_api_task/README.md

                 - Higher goals scored
                 - Fewer goals conceded
                 - More victories
-        - Display all teams sorted by Away goals scored.
+        - query_b - Display all teams sorted by Away goals scored.
 Columns: team_name, goals.
-        - Top 5 Referees with Most Cards: Columns: referee_name, cards
+        - query_c - Top 5 Referees with Most Cards: Columns: referee_name, cards
-        - Top 3 Goal Scorers by Match Round 14: Columns: player_name, team_name, and goals
+        - query_d - Top 3 Goal Scorers by Match Round 14: Columns: player_name, team_name, and goals

         The .sql files for these queries are on artifact/queries folder.
 When it finishes, the 4 .csv files will be available on folder artifact/files on your local machine